 We love us some “Insecure” here at OkayAfrica.

-We’ve circled back every Monday during Season 2, where contributing writer Alisha Acquaye has dished all the feels on each episode.
-Below, we share the last recap of the season.
+We’ll circle back every Monday during Season 2, where contributing writer Alisha Acquaye will dish all the feels on each episode.

 ICYMI, here’s the recap for Episode 4.

 Besides Insecure starting 15 minutes late this week (which had me hella shook around 10:34 p.m. when my HBO GO wasn’t updating with the new episode), and a lovely, but not surprising, closing scene, I personally felt this episode was unexciting.
 Yet, that’s perfectly okay, because it would be unrealistic for me to expect every single episode to be filled with twists and turns, especially since we’re at the very middle of the season, and new plots and conflicts need to be planted so that there can be a climactic finale.

 In “Hella Shook,” our beloved characters found their personal worlds, values and beliefs, shaken up by forces out of their control.
 What’s clever about this episode is how they confront their mini earthquakes: space and setting play crucial roles for our heroines and heroes, as they all spend most of the episode in singular domains.
 Issa floats between the We Got Y’all staff retreat, her car and Daniel’s bed, while Molly’s storyline takes place at her parent’s vow renewal in her childhood home.
 Lawrence’s setting is the most boring of them all—jury duty—which makes sense as to why his mind goes idle.
 Although space worked for storytelling, as a viewer, it felt as if there was too much room for ideas to roam—or get left hanging in midair.
 But, as I said before, the writers must be arranging ideas that will make sense in the future.